-AI in Language Teaching: 2026 Trends That Matter (and the Hype You Can Ignore)
+AI in Language Learning and Teaching: 2026 Trends That Matter

 If you've been teaching languages for more than a few months, you've probably noticed something.
 Every week brings another "AI will revolutionize education" article.
 Another tool promises to transform your classroom.
 Another expert predicts the end of traditional teaching.
 While the hype will likely continue in 2026, AI for language teachers is also moving from hype to pragmatism.
 In this post, I'll try to cut through the noise and give my opinions and predictions on what's genuinely shifting in language education right now, what you can safely ignore, and how to take your first practical steps with AI tools.